 Every 30 seconds, someone in the US needs platelets.
 Platelets are an incredibly precious resource, often in short supply, and there is significant practice variation in how platelets are used.
 Gain insight into how to decrease unnecessary platelet utilization using multidisciplinary teams, analytics, and a robust improvement methodology.

 Across the nation, the incidence of colorectal cancer is increasing among young adults, yet no cause has been identified.
-Learn how demographic and geospatial data from a registry and an analytics application is being used to predict rates of colorectal cancer, enabling proactive communication with patients regarding their risk and the need for testing earlier than what current guidelines recommend.
+In addition, there is little evidence available on screening rates and interval recall rates for traditional colon cancer screening initiatives.
+Learn how demographic and geospatial data from a registry and an analytics application is being used to better understand factors that impact population health improvements involving colorectal cancer, enabling proactive communication with patients regarding their risk and the need for testing earlier than what current guidelines recommend.

 Each day, 91 Americans die from an opioid overdose.
 Learn about an interdisciplinary approach to implement evidence-based pain management and prescribing guidelines, and how analytics were used to change provider prescribing patterns, reducing the number of opioid prescriptions for acute patients in the outpatient setting.